 Your little one is now waking up to the world in a new way.
 Finally they are able to use their hands to explore - and it is likely that they are spending a lot of their time holding, shaking, passing, tasting and throwing things.
 In these months your baby will gain so much coordination, concentration and knowledge of the world.
 With conscious effort and a prepared environment we can greatly assist our little explorers in their endeavors.

-Hang the tactile mobile so it doesn't touch your baby's face or body, but so that it can be reached with their arms when they are outstretched.
-One way to do this is by using the baby gym.
-Place your little one on a soft playmat under the baby gym, and hang one item at a time from the gym.
+- Hang the tactile mobile so it doesn't touch your baby's face or body, but so that it can be reached with their arms when they are outstretched.

-Placing your little one near a mirror that is mounted close to the floor will allow them to see themselves.
+- Place your little one near a mirror that is mounted close to the floor will allow them to see themselves.
 The reflection in the mirror will offer them another point of interest and visual feedback to learn from.
-Another way to hang the tactile mobiles is by hanging them, one at a time, from a hook on the ceiling.
-You will need a hanging cord long enough to bring the item close enough to the baby to be reached, but not too close so that it becomes a hazard.

-Make sure that these things are interesting from the viewpoint of your baby - when viewed from below.
+- Choose things that are interesting from the viewpoint of your baby.

-Keep away from anything that moves mechanically on it’s own.
+- Keep away from anything that moves mechanically.
 Using these items works against our goal in helping your baby learn about movement and gain coordination!